Operator theoretic causality analysis of fluid flows using linearized dynamics: Definitions and quantification of causality

-We can also determine the conditions under which some modes of a dynamical system are forever causally disconnected from other modes.
-We are interested in finding those scenarios where some off-diagonal elements of $\mathrm{e}^{\mathsfbi{A}t},\mathsfbi{M}$ are 0 --- this would indicate the presence of causally disconnected modes in the system.
-One such scenario occurs when the matrix $\mathsfbi{A}$ is in block diagonal form.
-In this case, $\mathsfbi{A}^k$ is also block diagonal for each $k$ from which it follows that $\mathrm{e}^{\mathsfbi{A}t}$ is block diagonal for all $t$.
-In this scenario, $|\mathsfbi{A}|$ is also block diagonal, and so is $\alpha\mathsfbi{I}-|\mathsfbi{A}|$ and it is well known that the inverse of a block diagonal matrix is also block diagonal.
-Thus, $\mathsfbi{M}$ is block diagonal as well.
+\revone{The same global indicator can also be used to determine whether certain modes of a dynamical system are causally disconnected from other modes for all time.
+In particular, as shown in Sect.~\ref{sec:graph}, a zero off-diagonal entry of $\mM_\alpha$ implies that the corresponding entry of $\mathrm{e}^{\mathbf{A}t}$ is zero for every $t\geq 0$.} One such scenario occurs when the matrix $\mathbf{A}$ is in block diagonal form.
+In this case, $\mathbf{A}^k$ is also block diagonal for each $k$, from which it follows that $\mathrm{e}^{\mathbf{A}t}$ is block diagonal for all $t$.
+Therefore, it follows that $|\mathbf{A}|$ is also block diagonal, and so are $\alpha\mathbf{I}-|\mathbf{A}|$ and its inverse.
+Thus, block diagonal $\mathbf{A}$ gives rise to causally disconnected modes over all time horizons.
+Note also that this logic applies if $\mathbf{A}$ and thus $|\mathbf{A}|$ are diagonal, in which case the state variables align with eigenvectors of $\mathbf{A}$.
+In this case, there should be no causality between different states.